xyizko/xo-bbr-/README.md

 ./dc.sh
 ```
 > [!IMPORTANT]
-> This will stio and </p>prune ALL docker artifacts.
+> This will stop and prune ALL docker artifacts.
 Do not use if you have other docker containers running

 # ⚠️ WARNING